rcmdnk/MenuBarGmail/README.md

 Following menus are available:

 * About: Show information of MenuBarGmail.
 * Account: Current account.
-Gmail page will be open by clicking this.
+    * Gmail page will be open by clicking this.
 * Reconnect: Renew account authentication.
+    * If you want to change an account, login to other account in default browser, then click Reconnect.
 * Unread messages: Number and details of unread messages.
 * Set checking interval: Set interval to check mails (Default: 60 (sec)).
 * Set labels: Set labels (comma-separated) to be checked (Default: "").